ruby/setup-ruby/README.md

 `ruby-debug` is the same as `ruby-head` but with assertions enabled (`-DRUBY_DEBUG=1`).
 On Windows, `mingw` and `mswin` are `ruby-head` builds using the MSYS2/MinGW and the MSVC toolchains respectively.

+Only versions published by [RubyInstaller](https://rubyinstaller.org/downloads/archives/) are available on Windows.
-Ruby 2.2 resolves to 2.2.6 on Windows (last build from RubyInstaller) and 2.2.10 otherwise.
+Due to that, Ruby 2.2 resolves to 2.2.6 on Windows and 2.2.10 on other platforms.
-Ruby 2.3 on Windows only has builds for 2.3.0, 2.3.1 and 2.3.3 (same as RubyInstaller).
+And Ruby 2.3 on Windows only has builds for 2.3.0, 2.3.1 and 2.3.3.

 Note that Ruby ≤ 2.3 and the OpenSSL version it needs (1.0.2) are both end-of-life, which means Ruby ≤ 2.3 is unmaintained and considered insecure.